Stage One Productions

 Jez Mansfield says of the Manchester masterclass: Freddie Davies put everything into perspective.
 My first performance after this class was vastly improved and incredibly well received.
 Everything Freddie taught, did the trick...like magic.
 The stage skills I picked up are beyond anything most performers are aware of today.

 David Benson (stage performer with his own show) says of the London Workshop: "But there was much that you said that invited me to consider the familiar from a different angle and sometimes shook me out of my complacency altogether.
 I sensed, to all in the room.
 It was like a revelation: something I kind-of knew and have observed with wonder many times from an audience"

-Whether you are a comic, a double act, a magician, an impressionist, a vent or a stage hypnotist - in fact, if you ever have to stand up and talk directly to an audience - then don't miss the chance to see this masterclass in which Freddie reveals many of the tips, techniques, tactics and strategies used by world-class professionals.
+Whether you are a comic, a double act, a magician, an impressionist, a vent or a stage hypnotist - in fact, if you ever have to stand up and talk directly to an audience - then don't miss the chance to this unique day in which Freddie reveals many of the tips, techniques, tactics and strategies used by world-class professionals.
 Any one of them could elevate you to the next level.

 The workshop has limited capacity so please ensure that you book early to avoid disappointment

 any enquiries please contact

 Price includes welcome breakfast Bacon sandwich, coffee from 10.00. am

 Click here for payment - all Credit cards accepted.